urbit/urbit.org-reloaded/content/docs/arvo/behn/tasks.md

 [%born ~]
 ```

-Each time you start your Urbit, the Arvo kernel calls the `%born` task for Behn.
+Each time you start your urbit, the Arvo kernel calls the `%born` task for Behn.
 When called, Behn gets the current time from Unix and updates its list of timers accordingly.

 You would not use this `task` from userspace.